Alissonrgs/django_celery/README.md

-## django_celery
+### Description
 A simple project to learn how to set Celery, Celery and Flower on a server and learn how to optimize tasks and queues.

-### Description
 In this project I set up the celery with 2 priority queues and a transient queue, for standard tasks, for periodic tasks, and for tasks that do not need persistence.